1. What Is the Rate and APR?

 7. What Documents Will I Need to Provide?

-You can be sure that your lender will ask you to provide the following: personal information, such as social security number and driver’s license or state ID card; proof of income, through pay stubs and income tax filings; bank or investment statements; and other financial information.
+Your lender will likely ask you to provide the following: personal information, such as social security number and driver’s license or state ID card; proof of income, through pay stubs and income tax filings; bank or investment statements; and other financial information.
 Forgetting to file a document can lead to delays in your mortgage application.
-Therefore, it’s important to establish precisely which documentation your lender needs from you in order to process your application, and to take care to submit everything in time.
+Therefore, it’s important to establish which documentation your lender needs from you in order to process your application, and to take care to submit everything in time.
 As a general rule, the more documentation you provide, the better your chance of being approved and of being offered a good rate.

 8. Can I Lock in an Interest Rate?

 Interest rates can change daily, and therefore if you believe that rates are likely to move up, you can ask your lender if they are able to lock in the rate they offered you.
 Some (but not all) lenders will charge a fee for locking in a rate.
 You may want to ask your lender the following questions: Do they charge a fee?
 Does the lock apply to all loan costs or only the rate?
 And when will the lock expire?

 9. How Long Will It Take to Process My Application?

 Depending on your lender, it can take anywhere from a couple of weeks to a couple of months for your application to be processed and approved.
 In addition to asking how long it will take to process your mortgage application, you might also want to ask whether there are any factors that might delay approval of your loan.
 As a general rule, it’s a bad idea to change jobs or anything else to do with your employment or finances while your application is being processed.
 After all, if you’ve given your lender documentation in regards to a certain employer and certain income level, and these details change during your application – you’ll most likely have to submit new documentation and wait for the lender to process it.